-An introduction to the methods and equipment used in the production of television programs in a studio environment.
-Discussion of the technical systems on which television is based.
-Students gain experience by assuming the role of producer/director and various crew positions such as floor manager, cameraman, etc. A critical look at television and its effect as a communications medium.
+This course provides an introduction to the methods and equipment used in the production of television programs in a studio environment.
+This course includes discussion of the technical systems on which television is based.
+Students gain experience by assuming the role of producer/director and various crew positions such as floor manager, cameraman, etc. Students will take a critical look at television and its effect as a communications medium.
 3 lecture hours per week.
 3 credit hours.